raspberrypilearning/visualising-sorting-with-python/lesson-2/worksheet.md

 	foo, bar = bar, foo
 	```

-- Check the values of `foo` and `bar` in the interpreter now, and wyou should see that they have swapped.
+- Check the values of `foo` and `bar` in the interpreter now, and you should see that they have swapped.

 ## Swapping elements in a list